MagicCrazyMan/codebook_chapters_template/chapters/advanced/mousemoverotate/index.md

-Hold `LMB` on canvas panel, and move mouse to rotate the cube.
+Hold `LMB` or `Touch & Hold Screen` on canvas panel, and move mouse to rotate the cube.